tweag/graft/README.md

   test cases.
 These will take the shape of a serie of monadic operations, and will likely correspond to "normal" uses of the system you're testing.
 Chances are you're writing such tests anyway.
-- Have the effects associated with you domain automatically generated for you.
+- Have the effects associated with your domain automatically generated for you.
 They will correspond to abtract representation of operations which will allow for state-aware modifications.
 - Define a datatype representing the single step modifications to be